berkguneey/HackerRankSamples/README.md

 Find all the cavities on the map and replace their depths with the uppercase character X.

+**Counting Valleys:**

+An avid hiker keeps meticulous records of their hikes.
+During the last hike that took exactly steps steps, for every step it was noted if it was an uphill, U, or a downhill,D  step.
+Hikes always start and end at sea level, and each step up or down represents a  unit change in altitude.
+We define the following terms:

 **Encryption:**

 An English text needs to be encrypted using the following encryption scheme.
 First, the spaces are removed from the text.
 Let L be the length of this text.